Transient ischemic attacks

 TIAs sometimes happen before strokes, and they are considered a warning sign of stroke.
 If you have symptoms of a TIA, you should see your doctor immediately.
+The risk of stroke could be reduced by 80% if people are immediately treated by stroke specialists.

 Signs and Symptoms